david-why/ti84plusce-prgms/commstr1/README.md

 Before running either program, connect the two calculators with an USB cable.

+Warning: I have not tested these prorams with two calculators.
+Use at your own risk!

 ## sendstr1
 Run this program on the sender.
 When the program shows "Write finished, please disconnect", disconnect the USB cable and press <kbd>On</kbd>.